Amalboussetta/CreditGAN/README.md

 Csv Files:
 real_df.csv: real data

-bad generated data.csv: data generated from a mode collapse model good generated data.csv data generated from a successful model test.csv: testing data 20%
+bad generated data.csv: data generated from a mode collapse model

+good generated data.csv data generated from a successful model

+test.csv: testing data 20%
 UCI_credit_card.csv: training data 80%

-Original data.csv: the original dataset (not used in the code, only used the traning and testing seperately)
+Original data.csv: the original dataset (not used in the code, only used the training and testing seperately)

 To run the code install the virtual environment and run python main.py